Upload the xlsx

 You need to wait to receive a notification from the system both in your browser and via email.
 Zurvey performs several automated processing tasks in the background and tells you when they're (or the analysis is) done.
 Meanwhile you can sit back, relax and drink a coffee (you can turn off your computer as well).

 When you open the analyzed Excel file you can see 7 sheets.
 On the Summary sheet you can see the

 most frequent topics in the texts and some basic statistics.

 On the Text sheet you can see each evaluated text: how positive or negative it is, what the recognized positive and negatives phrases were, and which topics, brands and locations were

 automatically recognized inside the text.
 (You can check the underlying technology here:

 Recognized labels sheet

 On the Recognized labels sheet you can see the top100 most frequent labels discovered in the texts.
 Summarized stats such as related opinion index or positive mention number are also added.
 You can filter on the different label types: topics, attritbutes, brands, locations, emotions and persons.
 Related mentions are also included.See English example output here

 The Text-label matrix sheet helps to perform filter tasks based on the most frequent automatically discovered topics.See English example output here

-The Keywords sheet shows values focusing on own categories which can be set up when you are a frequent user.
+The Keywords sheet shows values focusing on your own categories, which can be set up by frequent users.
 (At first it will be empty)See English example output here

 Associations sheet shows the most important common mentions of the discovered topics and positive/negative phrases.
 It shows insights about connections among the topics.See English example output here